How to Create Your Own Kitchen Witch Altar

 5. Kitchen Witch Tools

 Some kitchen witches like having sacred, special tools when casting in the kitchen.
-These include: decorative wooden spoons, a mortar and pestle, a cauldron, tea kettle, and athame (knife).
+These include: decorative wooden spoons, a mortar and pestle, a cauldron (substitutes include the dutch oven and stockpot), tea kettle, tea diffuser, special spoons and glasses, and an athame (substitute a kitchen or chef’s knife).
 Whatever tools you feel are special and magical, cleanse, charge, and keep on your kitchen witch altar.

 6. Herbs and Spices